If you are new to inventing, I recommend that you do the following things:

-Although most ideas do not make money for the inventor and drain the resources of the inventor in terms of both time and money, the tips below will help you to discard the mediocre ideas and protect and pursue the more promising inventions.
+Most ideas do not make money for the inventor.
+Most inventions drain the resources of the inventor in terms of both time and money.
+The steps below will help you to discard mediocre ideas and identify more promising inventions.

-Tip #1 to protect your idea: Invent in your own area of expertise or hire someone who does have it
+Tip #1: Invent in your own area of expertise or hire someone who does have it

 Inventors that start a business in their area of expertise, in my experience, have been more successful than those that have not.
-Experience brings clarity to understand the market so much better.
+Experience brings clarity to understanding the market so much better.
 If you don’t have the expertise, that is fine.
 Partner up with someone who does.
-You will be better able to identify and protect the more promising ideas.

-One of the saddest things that I see inventors do is start the process of protecting their idea without enough funds to get through to patent pending and hopefully to the patented stage.
+One of the saddest things that I see inventors do is start the patent process without enough funds to get through to patent pending.
 These inventors bootstrap the costs but things inevitably do not work out the way that they expect or plan.
-They cannot go to the next step to protect their idea because they have run out of money and eventually abandon the project.
+They cannot go to the next step because they have run out of money and eventually abandon the project.

-Tip #3 to protect your idea: Write up a one-page business plan
+Tip #3: Write up a one-page business plan

-A business plan is basically a checklist of items that you need to consider before you invest a lot of time and money on your invention.
-It is a plan of how you are going to monetize your invention and justify the expenses to protect your invention.
+A business plan is basically a checklist of items that you need to consider before you invest a lot of time and money in your invention.
 If you cannot show that you will make money on paper, then you won’t have any chance of making money on your product in the real world.
-The business plan basically helps you to understand manufacturing costs, distribution channels, marketing costs and the time required to implement your plan.
+The business plan basically helps you to understand manufacturing costs, distribution channels, marketing costs, and the time required to implement your plan.

-Tip #4 to protect your idea: Conduct your own informal novelty search
+Tip #4: Conduct your own informal novelty search

-If you are a startup and you are personally funding the costs to launch your product, then you will want to start by conducting your own free patent search.
-Pay for a formal novelty search with a patent attorney after you have done some free searching on your own.
-In this way, you can spend more money to protect your idea when needed.
+If you are a startup and you are personally funding the costs to launch your product, then you will want to start by conducting a do-it-yourself patent search.
+You can use the database at www.freepatentsonline.com to perform the steps outlined in the link above.

 You can also hire a patent search company to do the basic patent searching steps.
 However, you will have to tell them the unique aspect of your invention.
 Otherwise, they may be looking for the wrong references.
 Also, they won’t interpret the references for you—that would be the unauthorized practice of law.